jaanrebane/ICM20689/README.md

 * **WOM_I2C**: demonstrates setting up and using the wake on motion interrupt.
 I2C is used to communicate with the ICM20689 sensor.
 * **FIFO_SPI**: demonstrates setting up and using the FIFO buffer.
 SPI is used to communicate with the ICM20689 sensor.

-# Wiring and Pullups
+## Wiring and Pullups

 Please refer to the [ICM20689 datasheet](https://github.com/finani/ICM20689/blob/master/extras/InvenSense-ICM-20689-datasheet.pdf).
 This library should work well for other breakout boards or embedded sensors, please refer to your vendor's pinout diagram.

 ## I2C

 The ICM20689 pins should be connected as:

 * VDD: this should be a 2.4V to 3.6V power source.
 * GND: ground.
 * VDDI: digital I/O supply voltage.
 This should be between 1.71V and VDD.
 * FSYNC: not used, should be grounded.
 * INT: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
-Connect to interruptable pin on microcontroller.
+Connect to interruptable pin on micro controller.
 * SDA / SDI: connect to SDA.
 * SCL / SCLK: connect to SCL.
 * AD0 / SDO: ground to select I2C address 0x68.
 Pull high to VDD to select I2C address 0x69.
 * nCS: no connect.
 * AUXDA: not used.
 * AUXCL: not used.

 4.7 kOhm resistors should be used as pullups on SDA and SCL, these resistors should pullup with a 3.3V source.

 ## SPI

 The ICM20689 pins should be connected as:

 * VDD: this should be a 2.4V to 3.6V power source.
 * GND: ground.
 * VDDI: digital I/O supply voltage.
 This should be between 1.71V and VDD.
 * FSYNC: not used, should be grounded.
 * INT: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
-Connect to interruptable pin on microcontroller.
+Connect to interruptable pin on micro controller.
 * SDA / SDI: connect to MOSI.
 * SCL / SCLK: connect to SCK.
 * AD0 / SDO: connect to MISO.
 * nCS: connect to chip select pin.
 Pin 10 was used in the code snippets in this document and the included examples, but any digital I/O pin can be used.
 * AUXDA: not used.
 * AUXCL: not used.

 Some breakout boards, including the Embedded Masters breakout board, require slight modification to enable SPI.
 Please refer to your vendor's documentation.